davidfrisch/UNIFR_API_EPUCK/docs/first_steps.rst

 --------------

 *  Python3.x on your computer.
-*  Webots or a real E-puck
+*  Webots or a real e-puck.

 How To Start
 -------------
-1. How to install the package from your terminal
+1. How to install the package from your terminal.
     .. code-block:: shell

         $ pip install unifr_api_epuck

-2. How to implement a controller in python
+2. How to implement using Python.
-    * Import package
+    * To import the package:

     .. code-block:: python

         from unifr_api_epuck import api_epuck as ae

-    * Create the instance of the robot
+    * To create an instance of the robot:

     .. code-block:: python

         #leave None if you're using Webots.
-Put an IP address if you are using a real robot
+        #Put an IP address if you're using a real robot.
         MY_IP = None
         r = ae.get_robot(MY_IP)

-    * control the robot by calling its actions
+    * To control the robot by calling its actions:

     .. code-block:: python

-        r.init_sensors() #init the sensors
+        r.init_sensors() #initiates the sensors
-        r.set_speed(-2, 2) #make it turn around himself
+        r.set_speed(-2, 2) #makes it turn around itself

         #infinite loop
         while r.go_on():
-            prox_values = r.get_prox() #get the proximity sensors values
+            prox_values = r.get_prox() #gets the values of the proximity sensors print(prox_values)
-            print(prox_values)

-        r.clean_up() #make a fresh clean_up
+        r.clean_up() #makes a reset

-3. If you are:
+3. To run the file, if you are:
-    * In Real Life (IRL) run your python file with the following command
+    * In Real Life (IRL) run your Python file with the following command:

     .. code-block:: shell